anton-g/quizify/README.md

-# SpotiQuiz [alpha]
+# Quizify [alpha]

-SpotiQuiz is made up of two parts; a client consisting of the actual website and a server handling socket connections etc.
+Quizify is made up of two parts; a client consisting of the actual website and a server handling socket connections etc.

 ## Server